ohdns/sysctl_and_thp_test/README.md

 <h4>Kernel Memory Tuning</h4>

-You could spend a solid weak reading religion unscientific arguments about swap, or simply set the correct values in the kernel based on the amount of memory you have and then remove or reduce your swap to less than a few hundred MB.
+You could spend a solid weak reading religious unscientific arguments about swap, or simply set the correct values in the kernel based on the amount of memory you have and then remove or reduce your swap to less than a few hundred MB.

+If you must use swap, consider added zswap.enabled=1 to your grub config to reduce disk IO when swapping.
+This enables lzo or lz4 compression (depending on kernel version and settings) for contents that would be swapped out to disk.

 TL;DR: The kernel waits too long to evacuate caches and also allows users to overcommit memory.
 This results in race conditions that get the kernel or kernel modules wedged.
 Let's fix that and end the insanity.